AlbertSanIza/AlbertSanIza/README.md

 I am a self-taught software engineer with a background in robotics, driven by an insatiable curiosity and a passion for continuous learning.
 I thrive on staying ahead of the curve by exploring emerging technologies, trends, and best practices in software development.
 My ability to quickly adapt to new tools and frameworks, combined with a strong sense of responsibility and problem-solving mindset, allows me to deliver quick and impactful solutions.
 I am always seeking for new and exciting opportunities where I can contribute my skills, grow as a developer, and make a meaningful impact as part of a forward-thinking team.

-# Education

--   **Bachelor’s of Science, Mechatronics Engineering** at The Center for Technical and Higher Education / CETYS University (Summer 2011 - Summer 2016, Tijuana Mexico)

-    Full Scholarship

 # Skills

 <p align="center">